MAAP-Project/gedi-subsetter/README.md

   `sensitivity_a2`, then you would refer to that nested variable as `geolocation/sensitivity_a2`.

-- `query`: Query expression for subsetting the rows in the output file.
+- `query` (_optional_; default: no query, select all rows): Query expression for subsetting the rows in the output file.
 This expression selects rows of data for which the expression is true.
 Again, names in the expression are variable (layer) names.
-For example:
-  `quality_flag == 1`.
+For example: `quality_flag == 1`.

-  **NOTE:** If you do not wish to subset the rows of the data, set this input value to a dash (`-`) to indicate _no_ query.

-  To combine multiple expressions, you may use the `and` and `or` boolean operators.
+  **NOTE:** To combine multiple expressions, you may use the `and` and `or` boolean operators.

   Examples: